imarc/handbook/frontend.md

 #### Compression

 Whenever you export images, use image compression software.
-Compression reduces file size which in terms helps site performance.
-[ImageOptim](https://imageoptim.com/) is a client that is used by much of the Imarc team.
+Compression reduces file size which in turn helps site performance.
+[ImageOptim](https://imageoptim.com/) is a client used at Imarc.

 ### SVG